- Inkscape Version 0.92.2 or higher

 - Install it as directed here

-I prefer to symbolically link into my git clone, which allows me to hack on the code.
+Tipp: Symbolically link into your git clone, which allows you to hack on the code.
 Changes to the Python code take effect the next time the extension is run.
 Changes to the extension description files (